JeremyLakey/TurningMachineApi/documentation/api.md

 Used to trigger the start of the game

+Requires authorization token.
+(Used to identify user id to tie the game to)

 Request body
 n               Int             Optional (used to set number of rules, defaults to 4)